Youth Mental Health

 Suicide Prevention Center of New York State (SPC-NY) Trainings

 The Suicide Prevention Center of New York State (SPC-NY) is a statewide initiative under the New York State Office of Mental Health (OMH) dedicated to reducing suicide through prevention training, resources, and support.
-SPC-NY offers a wide range of training workshops tailored for educators, school administrators, counselors, and other school staff — recognizing that schools play a critical role in identifying and responding to students in crisis.
+SPC-NY offers a wide range of training workshops tailored for educators, school administrators, counselors, and other school staff โ recognizing that schools play a critical role in identifying and responding to students in crisis.
 For more information, please contact Mylene@Sullivan180.org or visit their Training Site.
+Sullivan 180 directly provides Suicide Safety for Teachers Training.
+View the flyer below or visit our Trainings page for more information.

 To learn more about the Sullivan 180 Youth Mental Health Program, contact Mylene Ortiz, Youth Mental Health Program Manager.